amuhak/MATH1554/Determinants and Eigenvalues/Determinants.md

 $$
 \text{volume}(T(S)) = |\det{A}| \cdot \text{volume}(S)
 $$
-This can be extended to higher dimentiond
+This can be extended to higher dimensions.